memorylovers/sortable-explorer/README.md

 - **Rename file**: Rename the selected file.
 - **Delete file**: Delete the selected file or folder.
 - **Add to exclude patterns**: Add the selected file or folder to the exclusion list in settings.
+- **Add Bookmark**: Add the selected file to the bookmark list.
+- **Remove Bookmark**: Remove the selected file from the bookmark list.

 **View Title Bar**